Films pour enfants

 © National Film Board of Canada

-Why are Norman McLaren's films suited for young children?
+Why are Norman McLaren films suitable for younger children?

-Norman McLaren did not make his animated films for children — his context was experimental.
-His films are not narrative but plastic, musical and abstract.
+Norman McLaren did not make his animated films for children but rather in an experimental context and his films are not narrative, but plastic, musical and abstract.

-However, experimental film is not incompatible with children's film, and the poetry of his films is conducive to wonder and artistic awakening.
+However, experimental film is not incompatible with children's film and the poetry of the films is conducive to wonder and artistic awakening.

-The play of colors, shapes and sounds, and the originality of the music, allow children to discover different worlds and inspire them to experiment.
+The play of colors, shapes and sounds, the originality of the music, allow you to discover different worlds and make children want to experiment.

-The NFB created a wonderful app: "McLaren's Workshop".
-You can watch 51 classics and 11 documentary films for free.
+the NFB has created a fantastic application: “McLaren’s Workshop”.
+In particular, you will be able to watch 51 classics and 11 documentary films for free.

-Children can make their own animated films using paper elements and original backgrounds created from his classic, Le Merle.
+Children will be able to make their own animated films using the paper elements and original backgrounds created by his great classic, the blackbird.

 Download the McLaren's Workshop app